taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

 ```

-## All (mostly) done!
+## All done! _...mostly_

-You have a functioning wallet set up with 1000 DASH or tDASH ready to serve as
+You now have a functioning wallet set up with 1000 DASH or tDASH ready to serve
-the collateralizing agent for a masternode.
+as the collateralizing agent for a masternode.

 Next steps to completion are...